Fans Angry Over First ‘Jersey Shore’ Promo Photo Without Nicole ‘Snooki’ Polizzi

-Fans appear to be angered over the first Jersey Shore: Family Vacation promotional photo without Nicole “Snooki” Polizzi, who left the series at the close of Season 3 due to the drama that ensued at the wedding of Angelina Pivarnick and Chris Larangeira.
+Fans appear to be angry over the first Jersey Shore: Family Vacation promotional photo without Nicole “Snooki” Polizzi, who left the series at the close of Season 3 due to the drama that ensued at the wedding of Angelina Pivarnick and Chris Larangeira.

-They took to the comments section of the photograph which was shared by Mike “The Situation” Sorrentino on his Instagram page to express their displeasure over the newest season of shows which will debut on Thursday, November 19.
+Social media users took to the comments section of the post shared by Mike “The Situation” Sorrentino on his Instagram page to express their displeasure over the newest season which will debut on Thursday, November 19.

 “Please…. no Angelina!!!!!
 Bring back Snooki!!!!” pleaded one viewer.